 Food in Siliguri is a fantastic amalgamation of different cultures and places.
 Visitors have the choice of delicious Chinese cuisine, delicacies of Bengal, rich Mughlai cuisine and South Indian Cuisine with vegan as well as non-vegetarian variants.
 If you have a sweet tooth, you can try some of the famous Bengali sweets too.

 You can visit Siliguri anytime around the year as the climate is agreeable and sightseeing opportunities abundant.
 June to September receives heavy rainfall so that you can avoid these months for a more comfortable outing.
 Being an important trade centre, Siliguri is well-connected to other parts of the state and country.
 The Bagdogra international airport is at 17 km, whereas the New Jalpaiguri railway station is situated at 8 km from the Siliguri city centre.
 Siliguri is connected to the neighbouring cities and states via the National Highways 31, 31A, 31D and 55.
 Private and state-owned buses are available with reasonable frequency.
-Book a Savaari cab for commuting within Siliguri and visiting Darjeeling, Gangtok, Kurseong, Kalimpong etc. Happy Vacationing!
+If you’re worried about the commute, you can book Siliguri car rental and visit Darjeeling, Gangtok, Kurseong, Kalimpong etc. Happy Vacationing!